 We have initiated two Phase 1 trials of STA-5312 for the treatment of refractory or relapsed solid-tumor cancers and cancers of the blood.
 We have enrolled more than 20 patients to date; together these trials are expected to ultimately enroll up to 60 patients.
 The trials are dose-escalating trials that were designed to assess the safety, pharmacokinetics, and efficacy of STA-5312.
 Results from these trials are expected by the end of 2005.
-There have been two serious adverse events related to treatment with STA-5312.
-The first event involved a patient who was hospitalized for the treatment of myalgia, and the second event involved a patient who experienced decreased mental acuity, dehydration, thrush, and significantly increased liver function tests.
+There has been one serious adverse event related to treatment with STA-5312, a hospitalization for the treatment of myalgia.
 Assuming that trial results support continued development, we would expect to initiate Phase 2 trials in a number of indications.